yuvalmGS/gigaspaces-wiki-jekyll/xap97/pojo-support.markdown

 - `@SpaceRouting`: The routing property for the POJO.
 In a partitioned space, this controls how instances of a certain class are distributed across the partitions.
 When two instances (even of different classes), have the same value for their routing property, they end up in the same partition.

 {% info %}
  You can define space classes metadata by class and field level decorations.
-These can be defined via annotations or XML configurations files (*gs.xml file).
+These can be defined via annotations or XML configurations files (**gs.xml file**).
 {% endinfo %}
 {%learn%}./modeling-your-data.html{%endlearn%}

+{%warning%}
+When using  annotations and the gs.xml file to define metadata, the metadata in the gs.xml will be used and the annotations will be ignored. **It is not recommended to use the two metadata definitions for a space class at the same time**.
+{%endwarning%}

 {% note title=Primitives or Wrapper Classes for POJO Properties? %}
 GigaSpaces supports both primitives (`int`, `long`, `double`, `float`, etc.), and primitive wrappers (`java.lang.Integer`, `java.lang.Double`, etc.).
 In general, it is recommended that you use the primitive wrapper.
 This enables you to use the `null` values as a wildcard when using template matching.